akrauze/OpenFilamentSensor/GITHUB_WORKFLOWS.md

 - `firmware_merged.bin` for self-contained flashing.
 - An `OTA/` subdirectory containing `firmware.bin`, `littlefs.bin`, and a generated `OTA_readme.md` (the README is currently populated with placeholder release information and release notes).

-The `distributor/assets/versioning` file records the last released version/date/status and board notes; `tools/build_and_release.py` updates this file during `--ignore-secrets` builds using `data/.version`.
+The `distributor/assets/versioning` file records the last released version/date/status and board notes; `tools/build_and_release.py` updates this file during clean builds (secrets are not merged) using `data/.version`.

 ### Alignment Summary

 - **CI Flow** validates builds/tests for every board but does not update the distributor or create release tags/artifacts.
 - **Release Flow** produces the exact binaries copied under `distributor/firmware/` and also publishes `release-assets/*` attachments, ensuring the GitHub Release and distributor content stay in sync with `data/.version` and `distributor/assets/versioning`.
-- To keep distributor artifacts current, rerun the release workflow (or locally `python tools/build_and_release.py --env all --local --ignore-secrets`) before pushing new release tags.
+- To keep distributor artifacts current, rerun the release workflow (or locally `python tools/build_and_release.py --env all --version skip`) before pushing new release tags.